 Jamaica is the Caribbean wonderland of wayfarer’s dreams; year-round warm weather accompanies their incredible variety of resorts, pristine beaches, and vibrant culture.
-The birthplace of reggae boasted a record number of 4.3 million visitors in 2019 with globetrotters flocking to the beaches of one of the top 3 island destinations.
+The birthplace of reggae boasted a record number of 4.1 million visitors in 2023 with globetrotters flocking to the beaches of one of the top 3 island destinations.
 Relaxation, partying, and aquatic adventures have steadily attracted travelers to Jamaica in the past.
-The country’s Tourism Minister attributes this influx of tourism to a new pursuit of “authentic experiences” travelers are venturing out of private retreats and are instead seeking to immerse themselves in the local culture.
+The country’s Tourism Minister attributes this influx of tourism to a new pursuit of “authentic experiences”.
+Travelers are venturing out of private retreats and are instead seeking to immerse themselves in the local Jamaican culture.
+So, is it safe to travel to Jamaica?

-But this island paradise is not without its risks and excursionists must be cautious.
-Before you embark on this tropical destination or decide if you should cancel your trips to Jamaica, make sure you are aware of the potential dangers and find out if Jamaica is safe to travel to.
+This island paradise is not without its risks and excursionists must be cautious.
+Before you travel to the tropical destination of Jamaica, make sure you are aware of the potential dangers.
+Find out if Jamaica is safe to travel to below.

 Yes!
-As of June 15th, 2020, Jamaica reopened for tourism.
-Here’s what you’ll need to know in regard to the country’s travel health and travel restrictions if you decide to book a vacation anytime soon.
+As of June 15th, 2020, Jamaica reopened for tourism travel.
+Here’s what you’ll need to know regarding the country’s travel health and travel restrictions if you decide to book a vacation anytime soon.

 Jamaica Travel Advisory